akshayakolay/Portfolio/Tutorials/Connecting cables and ports.md

  image here:

-**HDMI Cable:** The High Definition Media Interface cable is used to generate both the audio and video output.
+**- HDMI Cable:** The High Definition Media Interface cable is used to generate both the audio and video output.
 You don't need any speakers as peripherals for this cable, as this cable is capable to provide audio transmission as well.

 * Connect one end to: Computer monitor